GAM-team/GAM/docs/Chrome-Policies.md

     true: Allow powerwash to be triggered.
     false: Do not allow powerwash to be triggered.

+chrome.devices.DevicePrintingClientNameTemplate: Internet Printing Protocol client-name attribute.
+  devicePrintingClientNameTemplate: TYPE_STRING
+    Template for the client-name attribute.
+Set the 'client-name' value to be passed to IPP (Internet Printing Protocol) print destinations in print job creation requests.The following variables can be used: ${DEVICE_DIRECTORY_API_ID}, ${DEVICE_SERIAL_NUMBER} ${DEVICE_ASSET_ID} and ${DEVICE_ANNOTATED_LOCATION}.

 chrome.devices.DeviceRebootOnUserSignout: Reboot on sign-out.
   deviceRebootOnUserSignout: TYPE_ENUM
     NEVER: Do not reboot on user sign-out.
     ARC_SESSION: Reboot on user sign-out if Android has started.
     ALWAYS: Always reboot on user sign-out.
     VM_STARTED_OR_ARC_SESSION: Reboot on user sign-out if Android or a VM has started.

+chrome.devices.DeviceReportXdrEvents: Report extended detection and response (XDR) events.
+  deviceReportXdrEvents: TYPE_BOOL
+    true: Report information about extended detection and response (XDR) events.
+    false: Do not report information about extended detection and response (XDR) events.

 chrome.devices.DeviceRestrictedManagedGuestSessionEnabled: Shared kiosk mode.
   deviceRestrictedManagedGuestSessionEnabled: TYPE_BOOL